MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/data-entities/recurring-integrations.md

 ### Preventing uploads when there are no records
 When you use recurring exports you can choose not to upload a generated file or package if the total record count in that file or package is 0 (zero).

-You can set the **Prevent upload when zero records** option either when you configure a recurring export job or after a job is created.
+You can set **Prevent upload when zero records** when you configure a recurring export job or after a job is created.
 This option is available only when you use files or packages as data sources.

 ![Prevent upload when zero records.](./media/prevent-file-upload.png)

 Your implementation might include runs of recurring jobs where files or packages were uploaded.
 Your implementation might also include runs where no files or packages were uploaded, because there was nothing to upload.
-If you suspect that a file that should have been uploaded wasn't uploaded, or that a file that shouldn't have been uploaded was uploaded, you can use the **Manage messages** page for the recurring export job to help with the debugging process.
+If you suspect that a file that should have been uploaded wasn't uploaded, or that a file was uploaded that shouldn't be, you can use the **Manage messages** page for the recurring export job to help with the debugging process.

 > [!NOTE]
 > These features were added in Microsoft Dynamics 365 for finance and operations, Enterprise edition platform update 12.
 Jobs that were run before you upgraded to Platform update 12 won't have values in the following columns.